 Social media has not only changed the advertising and marketing landscape, it has also changed the way the media does its job.
 The news cycle is now 24/7 and journalists must feed the beast constantly, which means they are always on the lookout for sources and content ideas.
 And more often than not, they turn to social media for both.

-In fact, the 2017 Cision Global Social Journalism Study showed that 74% of journalist said they source story ideas and sources on social media.
+In fact, a recent Cision Global Social Journalism Study showed that 74% of journalists said they source story ideas and sources on social media.
 42% of those journalists say they are active on at least five social media sites.

 This means that social media is a great place for attorneys and journalists to connect; here are some tips on how to do that: